jreynolds0962/CodeKeeper/README.md

 * Should I create multiple lists of characters for the random item to be selected?

-* How can I connect to SQL database and add username and password to table.
+* How can I connect to SQL database and add username and password to table?